dart-lang/site-www/src/content/effective-dart/style.md

 Formatting is tedious work and is particularly time-consuming during refactoring.
 Fortunately, you don't have to worry about it.
 We provide a sophisticated automated code formatter called [`dart format`][] that does it for you.
-We have [some documentation][dart format docs] on the rules it applies, but the official whitespace-handling rules for Dart are *whatever `dart format` produces*.
+The official whitespace-handling rules for Dart are *whatever `dart format` produces*.
+The [formatter FAQ][] can provide more insight into the style choices it enforces.

 The remaining formatting guidelines are for the few things `dart format` cannot fix for you.

 [`dart format`]: /tools/dart-format
-[dart format docs]: {{site.repo.dart.org}}/dart_style/wiki/Formatting-Rules
+[formatter FAQ]: {{site.repo.dart.org}}/dart_style/wiki/FAQ

 ### CONSIDER changing your code to make it more formatter-friendly